Finishing the Hat (Desperate Housewives)

 "Finishing the Hat" is the second part of the two-hour series finale of the ABC television series Desperate Housewives.
-It is the twenty-third and final episode of the show's eighth season and the 180th episode overall, which was broadcast on May 13, 2012.
-Although the season was promoted as "Kiss Them Goodbye", the series finale was promoted as "The Final Kiss Goodbye".
+It is the 23rd and final episode of the show's eighth season and the 180th episode overall, which was broadcast on May 13, 2012.
+While the season was promoted as "Kiss Them Goodbye", the series finale was promoted as "The Final Kiss Goodbye".